eeeds/Airbnb-project/README.md

-## Project where I'll use snowflake, DBT and preset to analyze data produced by airnb
+## Project where I'll use snowflake, DBT and preset to analyze data produced by airbnb

 ### First: Register to Snowflake
 Go to [https://snowflake.net/](https://snowflake.net/) and register.